franklang/docker-frontend/README.md

+** As of 2020/07/15: deprecated in favor of https://github.com/franklang/node-docker **

 # NodeJS/NPM based Docker images to compile Front-End assets

 This project provides Docker images designed to help processing front-end assets without the pain of having to deal with NodeJS/NPM local installation and package version issues.